jadecobra/python_tdd_exercises/source/code/code_functions.rst

 ----

 *********************************************************************************
-test functions with assertIsNotNone and assertIsNone
+test functions with assertIsNotNone and assertIsNone: tests
 *********************************************************************************

 the code in ``functions/tests/test_functions.py`` from :ref:`test functions with assertIsNotNone and assertIsNone`